Seneca-ICTOER/OSL645/docs/Labs/lab9.md

 ## Investigation 1: User/Group Management

+**ATTENTION: This lab must be graded by the end of your classes in Week 13 to obtain a grade of 2% towards this course.**

 In lab 4, you learned how to change permissions for directories and files relating to user/owner, same group members, and other users.
 In this lab you will learn how to create or remove users and groups as well as change the ownership of directories and files!
 We will now learn to perform key user account management operations in this section.

 ### Part 1: Studying the /etc/passwd file